-Elevate roasted brussels sprouts from delicious to divine by tossing them in this 4-ingredient pistachio sage relish.
-Company-worthy, but easy enough for weeknights, these crispy brussels sprouts are also gluten-free, dairy-free, paleo and vegan!
+Elevate roasted Brussels sprouts from delicious to divine by tossing them in this 4-ingredient pistachio sage relish.
+Company-worthy, but easy enough for weeknights, these crispy brussels sprouts are also gluten-free, dairy-free, paleo Whole30 compatible and vegan!

 Pistachio Sage Roasted Brussels Sprouts

 I am not joking when I say that I could happily eat these crispy Brussels sprouts as a main dish.
 Yes, they are that good.
 Toasted sage and finely chopped pistachios are the perfect pair to the crispy caramelized Brussels sprouts.
 You will never miss the butter, bacon or cheese accompanying most crispy Brussels sprouts recipes!